-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Recreation 1.1 Aside from E.J.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Recreation 1.1 Aside from E.J.
 Walker Park on Waddell Street, there are no recreation opportunities for older children or teenagers who live in the village.
 A multipurpose facility would ideally serve this purpose.
 Other facilities desired by village residents include outdoor exercise equipment, a skate park or a BMX track.
 A possible location for these facilities is the 'Travelling Stock Reserve" located centrally within the village, next to the Wattamondara Recreation Ground.
-1.1 The park and the Travelling Stock Reserve (TSR) have both been appropriately identified on the 20 year Framework Plan Wattamondara in the LSPS.
-Similar to other villages, the improvement to public recreation facilities and amenities with the park is a medium term priority of Council.
+1.1 The park and the Travelling Stock Reserve (TSR) have both been appropriately identified on the 20 year Framework Plan for Wattamondara in the LSPS.
+Similar to other villages, the improvement to public recreation facilities and amenities within the park is a medium term priority of Council.
 Any significant improvements or additions to existing facilities are subject to appropriate grant funding / budget allocation and will be progressed in consultation with the local community.
-The preparation of a masterplan for the area could assist with leveraging of grant funding for future projects.
-This project of be assisted by Council and should be included for considera in the 2021 Operational Plan review.
-An application for grant funding under the Stronger Country Communities Fund - Round 3 has been lodged for an upgra the EJ Walker Park which includes: General tidy-up Install irrigation system Plant lawn to soften and green-up area to make it more appealing to locals and visitors Install 2 x back-to-back exercise stations at eastern end park Value - \$20,000 2 Maintenance 2.1 Showground Lane has falling trees (or branches) impacting private property.
+The preparation of a masterplan for the area could assist with the leveraging of grant funding for future projects.
+This project could be assisted by Council and should be included for consideration in the 2021 Operational Plan review.
+An application for grant funding under the Stronger Country Communities Fund - Round 3 has been lodged for an upgrade to the EJ Walker Park which includes: 1.1 Medium term (10-20 years) and / or as grant funding becomes available.
+Install irrigation system Plant lawn to soften and green-up area to make it more appealing to locals and visitors Install 2 x back-to-back exercise stations at eastern end of park Value - \$20,000 2 Maintenance 2.1 Showground Lane has falling trees (or branches) impacting private property.
 Large farm machinery and livestock trucks hit overhanging branches which presents difficulties when accessing the showground.
 Problematic trees need pruning.
 2.1 A review of the safety of the roadside environment within the village limits should be undertaken as a short-term project.
-Where it is possible to improve traffic safety with routine maintenance activity, these works should be programmed ar undertaken by Council as soon as possible.
+Where it is possible to improve traffic safety with routine maintenance activity, these works should be programmed and undertaken by Council as soon as possible.
+2.1 Short term (0-5 years).